ZewoGraveyard/SessionMiddleware/README.md

 ```

 ### Advanced
-It is recommended to add convenience extensions to `Session` like so:
+It is recommended to add convenience extensions to `Session` or `Request` like so:

 ```swift
 struct User {